polywrap/swift-client/README.md

 ## Installation

 PolywrapClient is available through Swift Package Manager.

+### Via Xcode Menu

+To add Polywrap Client as an SPM package to your project in Xcode you must do: File -> Swift Packages -> Add Package Dependency.
+And then enter https://github.com/polywrap/swift-client

+### Via Package file

-To install it into a project, add it as a dependency within your Package.swift manifest:
+Add it as a dependency within your Package.swift manifest:

 ```swift
 let package = Package(